nav-left cat-right

 Volunteer Opportunities

 Our Meeting community functions thanks to the willingness of all to pitch in and take responsibility for the maintenance and vitality of the Meeting.
-We have no designated minister or other paid staff (except for child care and coordination of the children’s program), so volunteers shape all aspects of Meeting life.
-By joining a committee, you get to know other Friends and contribute to the dynamic life and development of the Meeting.
-We actively recruit new committee members in February-March to begin serving on May 1, but you can volunteer at any time.
+We have no designated minister or other paid staff (except for child care and bookkeeping), so volunteers shape all aspects of Meeting life.
+See Committees & Jobs to find an activity or topic that interests you.

 For further information about any of the above activities, contact clerk@boulderfriendsmeeting.org.